HAJJIRI-OUSSAMA/HAJJIRI-OUSSAMA/README.md

 # 👋 Welcome to Oussama HAJJIRI's GitHub Profile!

 Hi there!
 I'm **Oussama HAJJIRI**, a passionate and self-taught software engineer with a Bachelor's degree in Applied Computer Science and a specialization in Software Development.
-Currently, I'm in my second year of the engineering cycle at **Université Mundiapolis** in Casablanca.
+Currently, I'm in my fourth year of the engineering cycle at **Université Mundiapolis** in Casablanca.

 I enjoy working on innovative projects, learning new technologies, and solving challenging problems.
 Here, you'll find a mix of my academic, personal, and collaborative projects.